Veterans Care Guide

 In many situations, the basic VA pension, Aid and Attendance, or Homebound benefits help pay for care in a senior care community.
 However, Aid and Attendance and Housebound benefits cannot pay for independent living facilities, as some type of regular care is required in the first place.

 Applicants denied benefits while residing in an independent facility can be reconsidered after transitioning into some type of assisted living, nursing, or home care situation.
 It truly is useful to have care in place when you apply since it helps prove clinical qualification.
 You can also deduct out-of-pocket expenses for care from your gross income.
-Explore common types of qualifying senior care, average costs and coverage benefits below.
+Explore common types of qualifying senior care, average costs, and coverage benefits below.

 Adult Day Services

-Also known as adult day cares, these facilities provide daytime supervision and assistance in a safe environment.
+Also known as adult day care, these facilities provide daytime supervision and assistance in a safe environment.
 There are generally age-appropriate activities, socialization opportunities, and meals.
 Adult day services allow primary caregivers to take a respite, continue to work, or have a break to run errands.
-Depending on the provider and the adult's needs, the average daily cost of adult day care is about $70.
+Depending on the provider and the adult’s needs, the average daily cost of adult day care is about $98.
 Applicants can deduct these costs as medical expenses.

 In-Home Care

 In-home caregivers assist seniors with ADLs, housekeeping, cooking, medications, and errands.
 They also provide valuable socialization and companionship.
-The median pay for personal care aides in 2019 was $12.15 per hour, according to the Bureau of Labor Statistics.
+The median pay for personal care aides in 2022 was $14.51 per hour, according to the Bureau of Labor Statistics.
 Location and whether the caregiver is hired directly or through an agency play big roles in how much seniors end up paying.
 Live-in or 24-hour caregivers cost more.

 Applicants using certified private caregivers or a licensed home care agency can deduct these costs when applying for benefits.